adobe/helix-importer-ui/README.md

 - `Enable Javascript`:
   - page to import may have a Javascript redirect to the remote domain (to make sure you stay on their site).
 This then blocks the tool to access the content via the iframe.
 Disabling Javascript may help here.
   - if the remote page is an SPA (React, Angular) or require Javascript to load some pieces of the content, Javascript is then required.
 Enabling Javascript may help here.
+  - more generally, disabling Javascript speeds up the import process and reduces the memory consumed.
+- `Scroll to bottom`: forces a scroll to the bottom of the page.
+This might allow images set with earger to be loaded or any element loaded with Javascript below the fold.
+Increasing the `Page load timeout` might give more time to those element to be loaded.

 ## Crawler